igrishaev/pg/doc/025-notifications.md

 ### Introduction

-Notifications are somewhat pub-sub message system in Postgres.
-It can be described in these simple steps:
+Notifications are somewhat pub-sub message systems in Postgres.
+They can be described in these simple steps:

-- client B subscribes to a channel; the channel gets created if it didn't exist.
+- client B subscribes to a channel; the channel gets created if it doesn't exist.

 - client A sends a message to that channel;

-- every time client B interacts with the database, they receive messages sent bo this channel by other clients.
+- every time client B interacts with the database, they receive messages sent to this channel by other clients.

 To handle a message, the client invokes a special handler.
 This handler comes from the configuration.
 The default handler just prints the notification map. **Pay attention** that the handler is called synchronously blocking the interaction with a socket.
-To prevent the connection hanging due to time-consuming handling of a notification, provide a handler that sends its to some sort of a channel, agent, or a message queue system.
+To prevent the connection from hanging due to the time-consuming handling of a notification, provide a handler that sends it to some sort of channel, agent, or message queue system.

 ### Usage